stevenbennett/Open-Task-Light/README.md

 - **[Source the parts yourself](https://open-task-light.gitbook.io/open-task-light/self-sourcing-guide)** — Use the bills of materials and preparation guides to source, manufacture, and prepare your complete build.

 **[Open the complete printing and assembly guide →](https://open-task-light.gitbook.io/open-task-light)**

-> **Follow the printing guide closely.** The parts rely on specific materials, orientations, supports, and print settings for proper fit and strength.
-Review the instructions for each part before slicing it; a print that looks acceptable may still cause fit or assembly problems.

 ## Repository contents